wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-apps-teams/includes/exercise-customize-app.md

 ### Locale differences

 If your computer has its regional settings set to use the comma ',' for its decimal separator (as is done in much of Europe), your formulas will use a semicolon ';' instead of a comma.
 Instead, your formula will appear as shown in the following example.
-If you're in the en-us locale, you can ignore this example.
+If you're in the en-us locale, you can ignore this directive.

 `Filter(Assets; Category.Name = DataCardValue6.Selected.Name)`